wutobias/xtalmd-scripts/xtalmdscripts/analysis/README.md

 ## Table Formatting

 The script `make_tables.py` reads data from md trajs, cif and others and incorporates it into a single excel sheet.
+See `examples/analysis` for an example `.yaml` input file.

 ## Usage